jxjo/VJX/README.md

 <img src="./images/V-JX_at_WC2022_1.jpg" width="250" /> <img src="./images/V-JX_at_WC2022_2.jpg" width="250" /> <img src="./images/V-JX_at_WC2022_3.jpg" width="250" />
 <p align="center">
-<sup>V-JX prototype at F3F WC 2022 with Vantage fuselgae and tail - Photos courtesy Pierre Rondel </sup>
+<sup>V-JX prototype at F3F WC 2022 with Vantage fuselage and tail flown by Thorsten Folkers - Photos courtesy Pierre Rondel </sup>
 </p>

+First flight experiences up to now showed a very close behaviour of V-JX to the property profile which was defined when starting the project.

+V-JX likes a wider, speed and energy oriented flight style.
+The faster, the better...
+Pilots emphasize the excellent acceleration when lift load is going towards 0 (Cl getting close to 0).

+Crucial for good flight results is the intensive use of flaps - both for the static deflection within a certain flight phase (bowling, enter course, on course) and also dynamically using snap flap to optimize for the current Cl load (curve acceleration).
+Although V-JX is easy fly being good-natured, V-JX isn't "everybodies darling" - it want's to be tweaked from pilots who want to get the best out of the model in regard to a certain flight style.
+This said, it's fascinating what Thorsten got out of V-JX at F3F WC 2022 in such a short time of preparation!

 ## Acknowledgements